jsdir/datastored/docs/model.md

 Allows the model to extend the definition of another model.

+#### marshaller

+Defines the marshaller to use for the model.
+This will override the orm's `options.modelMarshaller`.

 #### relations

 Defines the model's relations.
 Relations are described [here](relations.md) in further detail.